ferrellsl/Graphapp/README.md

 Linux Build:

-Linux users will need to open a terminal window and move to the GraphApp/src folder and type:  make
+Do not run the configure script.
+Linux users simply need to open a terminal window and move to the GraphApp/src folder and type:  make

 MacOS Build